dumlutimuralp/antrea-packet-walks/part_c/README.md

 The first action specified in the flow entry is rewriting the destination mac of the flow with "4e:99:08:c1:53:be" (mod_dl_dst:4e:99:08:c1:53:be); which is the MAC address of the gw0 (antrea-gw0) interface of the Worker 1 node.

 The second action specified in the flow entry is to set the "NXM_NX_REG1" bit to "0x2" (by load:0x2 in hex, which is 2 in decimal).
-This register represents the egress OF Port ID of the flow. (ie through which OF port this flow will be sent) And "2" is the OF Port ID for the antrea-gw0.
+This register represents the OF Port ID which this flow will be sent through.
+And "2" is the OF Port ID for the antrea-gw0.
 The outputs and diagrams shown in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) can be reviewed again to see OF Port ID.

 The third action specified in the flow entry is setting the "NXM_NX_REG0[16]" to "1" (by load:0x1).
 This value in Reg0[16] means that OVS knows the destination MAC address.
 In other words this MAC address exists in OVS MAC address table (Table 80), which is explained in a seperate section.